IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 before being written to.
 The final value of the flag is simply printed directly as the value of the pixel.

+The exact details of what counts as zero and one for the counter, if the VERY first number is written to the flags will kind of just be glossed over because it shouldn't really affect the end result very much.

 Version 0_00:
 I am just gonna do everything described above and hope for the best.